To admire is, to me, questionless, the highest pleasure in life.

 Geometrical optics and conical refraction

-Mike Jeffrey writes, “In 1832 Hamilton used mathematics, that strange abstract language of symbols and axioms, to predict something truly absurd, and obviously physical nonsense.
+Mike Jeffrey wrote, “In 1832 Hamilton used mathematics, that strange abstract language of symbols and axioms, to predict something truly absurd, and obviously physical nonsense.
 Hamilton predicted a singularity, a point where light's deterministic journey through a simple crystal broke down.
 In one stroke, the field of singular optics was born and a sensation began that would take 173 years to run its course.
 Despite prompt experimental confirmation of Hamilton's beautiful mathematical theory, the phenomenon was long hindered by controversy and misconception.
 Victorian mathematics contained only the initial sparks of the asymptotic techniques which would be needed to achieve a full understanding.
 Conical refraction entered amidst a climax in the contest between undulatory and corpuscular theories of light, entwined in the earliest roots of wave asymptotics and singular optics.
 The modern theory of light has its origins in Christian Huygens’ 1677 wave theory.
 This theory did not explain diffraction and did not account for polarisation, which favoured the corpuscular theories backed by the intellectual might of Pierre-Simon Laplace and Isaac Newton.
 Augustin Fresnel reversed this dominance in 1816 when he discovered the wave theories of refraction and diffraction.
 Describing light rays as the normals to level surfaces of some characteristic function, Hamilton’s formulation of geometrical optics married the wave theory of Fresnel with the ray method of Newton.
 Hamilton’s prediction continues to stretch the capability of lasers and computers of the modern age, and embodies all of the complexities of multiple-scales and singularities that plague modern science.”(3)

 That “even this esoteric piece of Hamilton’s work is continuing to be made use of” is shown for instance in articles about Conical Refraction in Biaxial Crystals and Conical Refraction Optical Tweezers.